Guar gum futures up on strong export demand

 Magazine Archives

-New Delhi, Jun 4 (PTI) Guar gum prices rose by Rs 39 to Rs 8,657 per 5 quintal in futures trade Tuesday on upbeat export demand at the physical markets.
-On the National Commodity and Derivatives Exchange, guar gum contracts for July delivery traded higher by Rs 39, or 0.45 per cent, at Rs 8,657 per 5 quintal with an open interest of 46,810 lots.
-Guar gum contracts for August also rose by Rs 15, or 0.17 per cent, to Rs 8,803 per 5 quintal, mirroring an open interest of 1,405 lots.
-PTI ADI RVKRVK
+New Delhi, Apr 4 (PTI) Guar gum prices increased by Rs 27 to Rs 8,955 per 5 quintal in futures trade Thursday as traders were indulged in enlarging their positions amid robust export demand.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in April contracts was trading up by Rs 27, or 0.39 per cent, to Rs 8,955 per 5 quintal, showing an open interest of 14,075 lots.
+The most-active delivery in May, too, was up by Rs 19, or 0.21 per cent, to Rs 9,090 per 5 quintal mirroring an open interest of 57,505 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today